chrisyeh96/chrisyeh96.github.io/_posts/2017-08-08-definitive-guide-python-imports.md

 ### Case 4: Importing from Parent Directory

-If we do not modify `PYTHONPATH` and avoid modifying `sys.path` programmtically, then the following is a major limitation of Python imports:
+If we do not modify `PYTHONPATH` and avoid modifying `sys.path` programmatically, then the following is a major limitation of Python imports:

 **When running a script directly, it is impossible to import anything from its parent directory.**